 - achieve University Entrance

 - fulfil any other degree-specific requirements (eg. performance audition)

 When applying, select the admission type ‘Cambridge International Examinations’.

 If you studied your examinations overseas, you will need to select the admission type 'Qualification at Entrance Level'.

 * The GES also applies to applicants who sat CIE prior to 2016.

 University Entrance through CIE

-University Entrance through CIE consists of a minimum of 120 points on the UCAS Tariff at A or AS level from any syllabus groups, which are broadly equivalent to those in the list of approved subjects for NCEA, and a D grade or better from at least three different syllabus groups (excluding Thinking Skills).
+University Entrance through CIE consists of a minimum of 120 points on the New Zealand Tariff at A or AS level from any syllabus groups, which are broadly equivalent to those in the list of approved subjects for NCEA, and a D grade or better from at least three different syllabus groups (excluding Thinking Skills).

 For the literacy and numeracy requirements you will need: